atomisthq/docs/docs/developer/custom-events.md

 ```

 > What is `CustomSampleEventInput`?
 This type is automatically generated as part of your schema when your ingester was
-> created to describe the shape of the data that the `ingestCustomSampleEvent` mutation accepts
+> created to describe the shape of the data that the `ingestCustomSampleEvent` mutation accepts.

-With the mutation file added, we'll want to generate Typescript types for the newly added mutation.
+With the mutation file added, we'll generate Typescript types for the newly added mutation.
 We do this by again
 navigating to the root of your SDM project and running the following command:

 `npm run gql:gen`